Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 The figure is a **druid** of Yester Hill, and a spy for Strahd.
 They intend no harm toward the players, but are eager to provoke them in interesting ways.

-If [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] is with the players, the conversation proceeds as follows unless the players intervene:
+If [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] is with the players, the conversation proceeds as follows unless the players intervene:

 * Lady Wachter steps forward and says, “I am no songbird, child of Yester Hill.
 You know me, and my sign.
 Do the Forest Folk demand tolls to travel the Svalich Wood?”
 * The druid’s eyes linger on Majesto, and they reply, “No tolls, dear ones.
 Mere . . . curiosity.
 You keep strange company, daughter of Mother Night.”